doriordan/skuber/README.md

 However Skuber is a small open-source project and as such we need to prioritise where effort is being spent.
 The main effort will be on improving Skuber 3 going forward, and therefore Skuber 2 is basically now in a lower priority maintenance mode, which means:

 - pull requests for Skuber 2 with small but important fixes and key dependency updates are likely to still be accepted
-- pull requests for minor enhancements to Skuber 2 will be considered
+- pull requests for minor enhancements or less urgent fixes to Skuber 2 will be considered if they are straightforward
-- major enhancements should be targeted in the first place at Skuber 3, and backported to Skuber 2 only by exception.
+- major or complex enhancements should be targeted in the first place at Skuber 3, and backported to Skuber 2 only by exception.
 - future releases of Skuber 2 are likely to be less frequent than future releases of Skuber 3, although exceptions may be made for security and other urgent fixes.

+The maintenance branch for Skuber 2 is `2.6.x`, so please raise any PRs targetted at Skuber 2 against that branch instead of the default `3.0.x` branch which is for Skuber 3.

 In general users are strongly encouraged to migrate to Skuber 3 at the earliest opportunity for the latest releases and best support going forward.